nmnaughton/nmnaughton.github.io/about.md

 </figure>

-I am currently a Beckman Institute Postdoctoral Fellow at the Beckman Institute of Advanced Science and Technology at the University of Illinois at Urbana-Champaign.
-I am collaborating with [Mattia Gazzola](http:/mattia-lab.com){: target="_blank"} and Brad Sutton and am investigating how biological embodiment guides behavioral selection and control.
+I am currently a Beckman Institute Postdoctoral Fellow at the at the University of Illinois at Urbana-Champaign's Beckman Institute of Advanced Science and Technology where I am investigating how biological embodiment guides behavioral selection and control.
 I am also applying these insights to develop learning-based, neuromorphic control that translate the naturally evolved capabilities of compliant, biological creature to soft robotic applications.

 Right now I am focused how this embodiment is manifested in the complex muscular architecture of an octopus arm.
 I am working with the [CyberOctopus](https://cyberoctopus.csl.illinois.edu/){: target="_blank"} project, which is developing a computational analog to living octopuses that can adapt, learn, and evolve to novel tasks, situations, and environments.
 We are developing models of octopus biomechanics and neuro-muscular control using [Elastica](https://cosseratrods.org){: target="_blank"}, which is a software package we are developing for numerical simulations of Cosserat rods.

-I earned my Ph.D. in [Mechanical Engineering](https://mechse.illinois.edu/){: target="_blank"} at the University of Illinois at Urbana-Champaign, where I was an NSF Graduate Fellow under the advisement of Dr. John Georgiadis.
+I earned my Ph.D. in [Mechanical Engineering](https://mechse.illinois.edu/){: target="_blank"} at the University of Illinois at Urbana-Champaign, where I was an NSF Graduate Fellow.
 There, I coupled high-performance computational modeling of diffusion-weighted MRI physics with machine learning-based, data-driven inverse models to non-invasively characterize the microstructural properties of skeletal muscle.

 I am originally from St. Paul, MN where I completed my undergrad at the [University of Saint Thomas](https://stthomas.edu){: target="_blank"}.